Infin8L00p/terraform-catalog-factory/docs/quickstart.md

 4. **Authorize the connection (one‑time)**
-   - In the AWS Console → *Developer Tools* → *Connections*, select the connection you just created and click **Complete connection** to authorize GitHub.
+   - In the AWS Console → *Developer Tools* → *Connections*, select the connection you just created and click **Ensure the connection is already authorized (since you are reusing an existing one)** to authorize GitHub.

 5. **Verify**
    - Portfolios exist and are shared to your OUs.